curityio/react-native-haapi-example/README.md

 ## 1. Set up a React Native Environment

 Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup).\
-Follow the instructions until the `Creating a new application` step.
+Follow the React Native instructions until the `Creating a new application` step.

 ## 2. Deploy the Curity Identity Server

-Get started with the following script to deploy a Docker based Curity Identity Server with a [working configuration](https://github.com/curityio/mobile-deployments/blob/main/haapi/example-config-template.xml):
+Get started with the following script to deploy a Docker based Curity Identity Server.\
+The deployment includes a [working configuration](https://github.com/curityio/mobile-deployments/blob/main/haapi/example-config-template.xml) for a local computer.\
+Before running the script, ensure that you have the `envsubst` tool installed, e.g with `brew install gettext`.

 ```bash
 ./start-idsvr.sh